Redjinator/reggrepo114/README.md

 #**ACTIVITY 0202** <br>
-For this activity I read the article about the principles of sound at [Sound](https://material.io/design/sound/about-sound.html#principles) where the topic goes over how sound can provide positive feedback for a product.<br>
+For this activity I read the article about the principles of sound here [Principles of Sound](https://material.io/design/sound/about-sound.html#principles) where the topic goes over how sound can provide positive feedback for a product.<br>

 With provided examples the article discusses how different sounds can influence the emotional state of the user which makes sense, if colors can do it, then surely sound can as well.
 It's not something I've really put a lot of time into before reading the article as my own projects have not required any sound up to this point.